remla25-team15/operation/docs/deployment.md

 observability components such as Prometheus, Grafana, and Kiali are deployed in parallel but operate outside the main request path.

+# Helm Chart Organization

+To manage our Kubernetes and Istio deployment, we use a modular Helm-based approach.
+The deployment is split into two Helm charts to separate application logic from observability and monitoring concerns.

+## Application Chart (`app-chart`)

+The `app-chart` contains all components responsible for serving user-facing functionality.
+This includes:

+- **Microservice Deployments**: `app-frontend`, `app-service`, and `model-service`, each deployed with Istio sidecars and versioned to enable controlled rollouts.
+- **Service Mesh Configuration**: The Istio ingress gateway for the application, as well as all routing and traffic policies (e.g., `VirtualService` and `DestinationRule`) that manage dynamic request flow between services and across versions.

+This chart defines the main serving path of the application, from the entry gateway to the model-serving backend.
+It encapsulates all logic needed to route, observe, and control traffic inside the mesh.

+## Monitoring Chart (`monitoring-chart`)

+The `monitoring-chart` includes all observability and diagnostics tooling.
+These components operate independently of the core serving path and are responsible for telemetry collection and visualization:

+- **Prometheus**: Collects metrics from the mesh and the services.
+- **Grafana**: Dashboards for service-level and system-level monitoring.
+- **Kiali**: Visualizes the Istio service mesh and traffic flows.
+- **Monitoring Gateway**: A dedicated gateway for exposing observability tools.

+This separation ensures that monitoring infrastructure can evolve independently of the application logic, and promotes clarity between runtime behavior and observability concerns.

+### Role in the Deployment Architecture

+Together, these two charts describe the full deployment state of the system.
+The `app-chart` defines **what is being served** and **how traffic flows**, while the `monitoring-chart` defines **how that traffic is measured and observed**.

+This Helm-based structure allows independent development, experimentation, and scaling of both application features and monitoring infrastructure.
+It also aligns with Istio’s design philosophy by treating traffic control and observability as orthogonal, yet connected, layers in the deployment.

 # Traffic Flow & Runtime Architecture

 ## 1. Ingress and Entry into the Mesh